data-to-insight/dfe-csc-api-data-flows/docs/index.md

 The SSD is a CSC data middleware solution from D2I that allows local authorities to interact with a new standardised schema with sector defined data items.
 The extracted CMS data remains hosted within, and alongside the LA's existing local reporting database/warehouse.
 The standard data solution provides local authorities with a broader set of data than existing statutory data returns and the CSC data model is intended to evolve based on sector needs to improve collaboration, support the creation of standardised insights and deliver improved data interoperability with local and national government.
 It is easy to deploy for most local authorities using the major CMS providers and will be kept up to date as the model evolves.

 The DfE has created a CSC API to securely receive timely CSC data from local authorities CMS to support learning across the sector in improving outcomes for children.
-D2I will deploy the SSD solution to extract the required CSC data from the local CMS as defined in the SSD and will automate the extraction of required CSC data (subset) to be transmitted to DfE’s API each day.
+D2I will assist deployment of the SSD, extract the agreed CSC data and will supply the tool(s) needed to automate both the extraction of the data, and to enable secure transmit to the DfE API daily.
+The sent data is not shared outside the DfE, and only the DfE and the local authority will have sight of the resultant dashboard that the data powers.

 ## How will this solution work?

-The SSD creates a data mapping to the CMS supplier’s data model using live CSC data or the suppliers data warehouse.
-The solution will extract the required CMS data (daily) into the standardised SSD model/schema, stored alongside the existing data within the local authorities data warehouse.
-Once the SSD is deployed, the local authority has the potential to develop standardised reporting solutions to identify insights and support collaboration with the sector.
+The SSD creates a standardised data mapping to the CMS supplier’s data model using live CSC data or the suppliers data warehouse, thus acting as a middleware layer.
+The D2I solution will initially extract CMS held data (daily) into a standardised SSD model/schema, which is stored alongside the existing data within the local authorities data warehouse.
+Once the SSD is deployed, the local authority also has the additional potential to develop (or use from others) standardised reporting solutions to identify insights and support collaboration with the sector.

-The CSC API data can then be extracted from the SSD in JSON format, using either a full CSC data snapshot each day(initially) or by extracting identified changes to relevant children’s records from the previous day.
-Once the JSON file is generated, the file will be securely transmitted using automation to DfE using an authenticated token.
-DfE systems will provide a response to the submitted file (payload).
-As part of the solution, payload responses and submitted data are recorded internally for monitoring.
+The CSC API data can then be extracted from the SSD in JSON format, using either a data snapshot each day(initially) or by extracting only identified changes to relevant children’s records from the previous day(daily deltas).
+Once JSON formatted file is generated, its securely transmitted using automation to DfE using an authenticated token.
+DfE systems will then acknowledge the submitted file (payload).
+As part of the D2I provided solution, payload responses and submitted data are recorded internally for reference/logging.
 The DfE will use the data to automate the creation of required indicators to support more timely benchmarking of key indicators across the sector through the lens of the national framework.

 ## Additional SSD detail: